-The south African Transkei mushroom strain originated in South Africa within the former Transkei province of South Africa (now a part of the Eastern Cape province).
+The South African Transkei mushroom strain originated in South Africa within the former Transkei province of South Africa (now a part of the Eastern Cape province).

-These shrooms have a distinct pyramid-shaped cap and gnarled or twisted stems.
+These shrooms have a distinct pyramid-shaped caps and gnarled or twisted stems.
 Unlike many other strains of Psilocybe cubensis, identifying the South African Transkei shroom is fairly straightforward as it doesn’t resemble any other cubensis strains we know of.

 The South African Transkei shroom strain is an interesting one, as it’s the first psychedelic mushroom strain ever discovered and documented — at least in modern history — that is native to South Africa.
 Other species exist on the continent, but the South African Transkei is one of only a few cubensis strains that grow here naturally.

 Magic mushrooms grow worldwide, but they prefer moist climates, at least for part of the year.
 South Africa’s hot, arid deserts are typically unsuitable for psilocybin mushrooms.
 This is one of the reasons why there are so few Psilocybe cubensis strains originating from this part of the world.

 The original sample was collected in the early 2000s, where it was growing in a pile of cow dung in the shade of a tree near the Indian Ocean.
 The documentation surrounding the original sample is stellar, and the site of the spore collection can more or less be pinpointed on a map.

 |Sold By||Ralphsters Spores, Sporeslab, Spore Store, Spore Bank, Lil Shop of Spores|